A note on irreducible quadrilaterals of $II_1$ factors: Interior and Exterior angles between intermediate subfactors

 The following useful relationship between $\alpha(P,Q)$ and $\beta(P,Q)$ was mentioned in \cite{BDLR2017}, following Definition 3.6, without any proof.
-For the sake of completeness, we include a proof (though, only for the extremal case, which will be enough for our requirements). \begin{lemma} For an extremal subfactor $N \subset M$ with intermediate subfactors $P$ and $Q$, we have
+For the sake of completeness, we include a proof using the planar algebraic technique of Jones (though, only for the extremal case, which will be enough for our requirements). \begin{lemma} For an extremal subfactor $N \subset M$ with intermediate subfactors $P$ and $Q$, we have

 \end{lemma}

 \begin{proof} We have a tower

 where $P_i \subset M_i \subset P_{i+1} = \la M_i, e_{P_i} \ra$ is a basic construction with Jones projection $e_{P_i} = e_{0, i+1}: L^2(M_i) \rar L^2(P_i)$, and $P_0:=P$ - see \cite[$\S$ 3]{BL}.
 Likewise, we have another tower